joejcox/AURAL/README.md

 ## A music related e-commerce website built with React JS and Redux

-As I now have 18 days of no work due to Christmas Holidays I thought I would spend it
+As I now have 18 days of no work due to Christmas Holidays I have decided to build an e-commerce app

 ### [Live Demo](#) - Coming Soon